acoomans/Segway/README.md

 Given the complexity of reverse-engineering UIKit and its numerous of (subtle) private functions, there are some aspects that weren't implemented or aren't working correctly:

-- unwinding from popover does not work
+- unwinding from popover does not work.
 - no support for the iPad's split view controller, more specifically:
-	- the _replace_ segue is not implemented
+	- the _replace_ segue is not implemented.
-	- performing *any* other segue in a split view controller is not implemented
+	- performing *any* other segue in a split view controller is not implemented.
 - storyboards cannot perform segues defined programmatically with Segway.
 You need to call them programmatically.
+- user info is only for programmatically-defined ACStoryboardSegues.